-Among the most frequent reasons why businesses buy an ERP system is since their current legacy system is not worth the annoyance or cost, and a choice is made that it is time to cut loose.
+Among the most frequent reasons why businesses buy an ERP system is that their current legacy system is not worth the annoyance or cost, and a choice is made that it is time to cut loose.
 We are increasingly viewing legacy systems that are no longer supported and consequently have outstayed their welcome via stale operation and increased danger of collapse.

 Old technologies are often a lot more costly to maintain than newer, lighter systems, from an overall maintenance perspective.
-Additionally, since the machine platform or code era, it becomes more challenging and more costly to discover a support team that is knowledgeable about the obsolete system.
+Additionally, since the machine platform or code era, it has become more challenging and more costly to discover a support team that is knowledgeable about the obsolete system.

 Companies that are still working with legacy systems also see that they may have safety problems, a lack of modern features and performance, and too little flexibility to customize or integrate.
 The machine becomes a ball and chain for the company to grow.

-Just like how children experience growing pains, so to perform business — it is part of growing up after all.
-As a company will become more and more recognized in a current market, it is very likely that preexisting — or base’ — systems and processes are not a fantastic fit.
+Just like how children experience growing pains, so do performing business — it is part of growing up after all.
+As a company becomes more and more recognized in a current market, it is very likely that preexisting — or base’ — systems and processes are not a fantastic fit.

 This expansion, called organic expansion, often requires more than only a straightforward accounting system.
 During expansion strategy implementation, everyday complexities like handling several places, coping with improved staff communication demands, and also the necessity to better manage processes arise that heritage or fundamental systems cannot manage.

-Additionally, as a company grows, so also does the value of departmental data management and data flow.
+Additionally, as a company grows, so does the value of departmental data management and data flow.
 The procedure for sharing information across sections becomes a challenge since the data becomes trapped in a section silo and is not readily accessible.